daksh5555/solana_api/Instructions.md

-For the front end create a subfolder and paste  ( script, styles, and index file there ), and the folder should be inside the main project folder where the back-end subfolder is also located
+For the front end create a subfolder and paste  ( script, styles, and index file there ), and the folder should be inside the main project folder where the back-end subfolder is also located.